oliverharrison/WP-Inspire/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.16.2 =

+Release date: 27th February 2020
+* Fix notices javascript.
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

+= 4.16.1 =

+Release date: 14th February 2020
+* Fix non-dismissable alerts.
+* Reference to the Website Speed Optimization service.
+* Fixed: deleteItemCache in wrong place ( before save ) thus resetting data
+* Fixed: NextGen integration
+* Language – 3 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

+= 4.16.0 =

+Release date: 4th February 2020
+* New - Token support for Cloudflare via config constant or settings.
+* Backup setting - add orange warning when backups are off.
+* Button to dismiss the top bar notification of missing files.
+* Shortpixel now loads scripts with 'defer' on front site, if it's configured to be loaded there.
+* Hiding Cloudflare details via wp-config.php.
+* Hide the option "Process in front-end" when "Optimize media on upload" is not checked.
+* Fixes for multibyte filenames with mixed locales.
+* Fixes for combination of S3-offload, webp pictures and cnames.
+* Reworked Notifications.
+* Fixed - PNG2JPG Retry button didn't work, now properly resets retry counter.
+* Fixed - Realpath in directory model throws off installations with symlinks.
+* Fixed - Thrown Exception in API with corrupted images now caught.
+* Fixed - Debug window link was visible when it should not.
+* Fixed - ExcludePattern without value would result in notices.
+* Language – 7 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

 = 4.15.4 =